Sirai: Reception

 In their issue dated 23 December 1984, Ananda Vikatan published the reviews of readers rather than their own.
 The review board wrote that the screenplay was more engaging and intense than the short story, praised the performance of Lakshmi but criticised the item number featuring Anuradha, and rated the film 56 out of 100.
-On 6 January 1985, Jeyamanmadhan of Kalki wrote that while the film as a whole could not be appreciated, individual aspects could, such as the bold theme.
+On 6 January 1985, Jayamanmadhan of Kalki wrote that while the film as a whole could not be appreciated, individual aspects could, such as the bold theme.

 Film historian S. Theodore Baskaran, in his 1996 book The eye of the serpent, felt that much of the film's impact was diluted by elements like the cabaret dance, duets and a fight sequence along with clichéd devices like using obesity for comic effect, all of which he described as the "trappings of a run-of-the-mill commercial movie".
 Encyclopaedia of Indian Cinema by Ashish Rajadhyaksha and Paul Willemen concurred, feeling they were inserted for "box-office reasons".
 Baskaran said that the passage of years that Bhagirathi spends in Anthony's house had not been depicted "visually at all", but described Lakshmi's performance as the "high point" of the film.
 Rajadhyaksha and Willemen stated that Lakshmi gave an "accomplished repeat performance of a rape victim" after Sila Nerangalil Sila Manithargal (1977).